-An employee of PUMP, the bar and restaurant owned by reality TV star Lisa Vanderpump and husband Ken Todd, are being sued by a former employee who alleges they don’t pay their employees properly.
+An employee of PUMP, the bar and restaurant owned by reality TV star Lisa Vanderpump and husband Ken Todd, has filed a lawsuit alleging they don’t pay their employees properly.

 In the lawsuit, Antoine makes a number of allegations, including that PUMP for at least four years has failed to pay employees the wages they were due, including overtime.
 Antoine also alleges that PUMP has failed to provide workers with breaks of at least 10 minutes for every four hours worked, as required by law, and has made employees work off the clock.
 He also alleges that PUMP has faked employee pay records.